bcmyguest/reading-list/README.md

 - Staff Engineer: Leadership Beyond the Management Track by Will Larson
     - Want to move your development career forward but not sure where the road ends?
 This one is for you.
 Want to support a senior developer and continue their growth so they don't get bored?
 Same.
 I found it to be a good listen on my morning walks with the dog.

+- The Staff Engineer's Path
+      - Haven't read it yet.

 - Building Microservices: Designing Fine-Grained Systems: Newman, Sam
     - If you found Microservice Patterns to lack some of the motivation, tradeoffs, and nuance you crave, this is the book for you.
 Newman isn't trying to sell you on the cult of microservices, just talk through their use cases, and have an honest look at when they do and *don't* work.

 - Domain Driven Design by Eric Evans
     - I think this book taught me more about software engineering than almost any other book from my undergrad.

+- Modern Software Engineering by David Farley

 ### Machine Learning